 We are developing a numerical tool that can calculate the observed polarization from a relativistically moving source with arbitrary geometry, velocity and magnetic field profile.
-Such a tool can be used to evaluate the polarization from a verity of systems and fit the most probable configuration of system parameters from the degree of polarization and the evolution of the EVPA with time.
+Such a tool can be used to evaluate the polarization from a variety of systems.
+It can be used to fit the most probable magnetic field configuration and system parameters from the observed degree of polarization (DOP) and evolution in time of the electric vector position angle (EVPA).